dfresh613/strangerLights/README.md

 a django based web interface for users to queue LED messages to send to the Arduino.

 ###ArduinoTalker
-Contains 'Will.py' and dependencies, a script script which will actively pull from the web interface's API and send messages through the serial interface to the Arduino to display via LEDs
+Contains 'Will.py' and dependencies, a script which will actively pull from the web interface's API and send messages through the serial interface to the Arduino to display via LEDs

 ###StrangerWeb